 Other suggestions include wearing loose clothing and cotton underwear to allow the circulation of air and reduce moisture.
 Removing underwear at bedtime may also help.

 Proper cleansing is important and may help prevent irritation.
 This is especially true if the infection is bacterial.
-Sitz baths may be recommended by your healthcare provider.
-It is also advisable to avoid using bubble bath, perfumed soaps, and washing powders as much as possible.
-You may find sensitive-skin versions of these products less irritating.
+Avoid using bubble bath, perfumed soaps, and washing powders as much as possible.
+Opt for sitz baths instead.
+You may also find sensitive-skin versions of these products less irritating.

-A cold compress can be used to relieve pain on swollen or tender areas.
+A cold compress is useful to relieve pain on swollen or tender areas.

 Sexually Transmitted Infections

-It is important not to have sexual contact with anyone who currently has the condition.
-This is true whether the affected person is still being treated or has not been treated.
+It’s important not to have sexual contact with anyone who currently has the condition.
+This is true whether the affected person is still receiving treatment or has yet to be treated.

 Most cases of vulvovaginitis will heal quickly when properly treated.
-Return to the doctor if you do not see an improvement in the condition within one week.
-You may find alternative treatments are more effective.
+Return to your doctor if you don’t see an improvement within one week.
+You may find that alternative treatments are more effective.